 Do you want to learn how to start a blog but feel overwhelmed by the technical aspect of blogging?
-When I started my blog over two years ago I was overwhelmed and didn’t even know where to begin when it came to figuring out how to start a blog.
+When I started my blog over five years ago I was overwhelmed and didn’t even know where to begin when it came to figuring out how to start a blog.

 I quickly learned that you do not need to be Bill Gates or Steve Jobs to create an easy to use website that looks good and brings readers back.
 While it is possible to make money off of running a blog there is much more to blogging than that.

 I’ve learned that by following a few simple tips you can teach yourself how to start a blog that will not only allow you to make some side income but give you an outlet to share your voice and help others.
 I have found that the income is simply a fringe benefit to blogging and that interacting with and helping others is what makes the long hours worth it.

 That being said, it is nice to make money blogging.
 I’ve more than replaced the income from my former day job and all from this little blog.
 One of my favorite ways to make money blogging is through affiliate marketing – you promote a product and if you make a sale the company pays you a small commission.

 There are many resources to help you start with affiliate marketing.
 I can’t recommend my friend Michelle’s course on affiliate marketing enough – she makes over $50,000 per month all thanks to affiliate advertising.
 If you’re interested in learning how to make money with affiliate marketing, check out the course.

 If you feel overwhelmed by the technical side of starting a blog, don’t let that hold you back from running your own site.
 Trust me, if I can do it, then anyone can.
 I have amassed a wealth of knowledge over the last two years of blogging and have compiled the meat of those lessons in the following articles: